Cessna 182 Skylane: Variants

 Improved 182S introduced in 2001 with a redesigned cowling and wheel fairings, 12V power port, a smaller gear strut step, and other improvements.
 The T182T is powered by a turbocharged and fuel-injected 235 hp Lycoming TIO-540-AK1A piston engine, a 4-place oxygen system, and other improvements for high altitude flight.
 2004 saw the introduction of the optional "Nav III" avionics package and an optional leather interior.
 2005 introduced redesigned wingtips, new landing lights, and optional AmSafe inflatable restraints (which became standard in 2009).
 2007 introduced the Garmin G1000 instrument system as standard, as well as multiple optional additional avionics packages.
 Certified on 23 February 2001.
-The 182T was the only variant in production as of July 2015.
-The T182T was produced from 2001 to 2013, with production forecast to commence again in 2023.
+The T182T was produced from 2001 to 2013, and resumed production in 2023.